gmnchamikara/gmnchamikara/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

 - 🔭 I’m currently working at Visio Innovation, where we focus on innovative software engineering projects.
-- 🌱 I’m currently learning JavaScript & C#.
+- 🌱 I’m currently learning JavaScript, Python & C#.
 - 👯 I’m looking to collaborate on international projects related to software engineering and artificial intelligence.
 - 🤔 I’m looking for help with expanding my knowledge in AI and building connections for global projects.
 - 💬 Ask me about anything related to software engineering, enterprise applications, and software architecture.